daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 ### 2 Choice

 **Britt Question: overall I think chapter 2 is much more challenging than chapter 1.
-The issues that I have with chapter one did not stopped me from understanding the main **
+The problems I encountered in chapter 1 did not affect my general understanding of chapter 1 since they are consider.
+However,  **

 ### 2.1 Utility functions